 Reportable condition: Significant changes in mPaw

-Rationale: Evaluation of chest wiggle alerts the nurse or respiratory therapist to changes in the child’s lung compliance.
+Rationale: Evaluation of chest wiggle alerts the nurse or respiratory therapist to changes in the patient’s lung compliance.
 Changes in chest wiggle may indicate mucus plugging, dislocation of the ET tube, or pneumothorax.

 Reportable condition: Significant changes in chest wiggle

-Rationale: The child is especially at risk for hypotension when mPaw is high and hypovolemia or cardiac dysfunction is present.
+Rationale: The patient is especially at risk for hypotension when mPaw is high and hypovolemia or cardiac dysfunction is present.

 Reportable conditions: Tachycardia; hypotension; poor perfusion, including cool extremities and changes in skin color